KxSystems/docs-v1/docs/ml/toolkit/utils.md

 `.ml.util`

-: Functions for the manipulation and of data.
+: Functions for the manipulation and transformation of data.

 !!! note